andreea1110/ebola-project/lab_book.md

 2. Show them results from coalescent and b-d model analysis and discuss relevance etc. What would be the desired output of those analysis?
 3. Discus SCOTTI tutorial, discrete phylogeography & other tutorials for inferring the origin of the epidemic
 4. Difference between burn-in and preburnin?

+Answers:
+Origin: time when the first infected individual arrived in the reasonably well-mixed population certainly prior to our first sample, can be much older the density for the origin can then have two peaks: means that the two hypotheses for the two time points are supported.
+Leads to poorly mixing chain (since it has to explore the first peak, and then the second) to set the prior, look at the quantiles and think in ages take the last date and then substract the values of the quantiles

+x-axis: unit of the samples we entered samples 2014.3, 2014.5, 2014.6 are turned in "age before the last sample", hence 0.3, 0.1, 0, with time going backward BEAST uses ages, which is more correct than time
+BEAST ignores dates
+if median of origin = 7: means the epidemics started 7 before the last sample